-You may want to use BI-LEVEL on cool, but sunny days.
+You may want to use bi-level on cool, but sunny days.
 This setting directs cool air toward your body and warmer air toward your feet.

-- 1. Turn the air knob to BI-LEVEL.

-- 2. Turn the temperature knob to a comfortable setting.

-- 3. Turn the fan knob to the desired speed.
+- 1. Turn the mode knob to the bi-level symbol. - 2.
+Turn the temperature knob to a comfortable setting. - 3.
+Turn the fan knob to the desired speed.